SonahSofern/Xenoblade-Series-Randomizer/README.md

 # FAQ
 Q: What about randomizing the other Xenoblade games?
 A: Yes thats on the list.
 However, probably not the older versions like Xenoblade on Wii or 3ds.
 All the switch games are the priority.

+Q: Where do i get the files
+A: Dump your game

+# Credits